lsapundzic/telegram-bot-ts/README.md

 # Tidal2Spotify Telegram Bot

-## About

-Convert your Tidal song links to Spotify with this Telegram bot.

-## Description

-This bot transfers your Tidal playlists to Spotify.
-Just paste your Tidal song URL and get the equivalent Spotify link.
+This Telegram bot allows users to convert Tidal song URLs to Spotify URLs seamlessly.
+Built with TypeScript, Telegraf.js, and the Songlink API, it automatically detects Tidal URLs in group chats and responds with the equivalent Spotify link.

 ## Features

+- Recognizes Tidal URLs in Telegram chats.
-- Converts Tidal song URLs to Spotify URLs
+- Converts Tidal URLs to Spotify URLs using the Songlink API.
-- Easy to use with Telegram chat app
+- Posts the corresponding Spotify URL back to the chat.

-## Tech Stack
+## Getting Started

-- TypeScript
+### Prerequisites

-- Telegraf.js
+- Telegram account.
-- Songlink API (conversion)

-## Usage
+- A group chat on Telegram.
+- Admin privileges in the group chat.

+### How to Use

-1. Open a group chat in Telegram
+1. **Open a group chat in Telegram.**
-2. Search for and add [@tidal_to_spotify_bot](https://t.me/tidal_to_spotify_bot) to the group
+2. **Search for and add @tidal_to_spotify_bot to the group.**
-3. Give admin privileges to the bot
+3. **Give admin privileges to the bot.**
-4. Paste your Tidal song URL in the chat window
+4. **Paste your Tidal song URL in the chat window.**
-5. The bot will reply with the corresponding Spotify URL
+5. **The bot will reply with the corresponding Spotify URL.**

 **Enjoy!*